 Fly into Yampa Valley Regional Airport and you’re only about a 30-minute drive from Steamboat Resort (22 miles).
 There are non-stop flights from 12 major airports across the country on Alaska, American, JetBlue, Southwest and United during the winter season.
 Yampa Valley Airport is the place to go, not only for easy Steamboat access, but also for the towns of Hayden, Craig and the rest of this beautiful Valley.

 » » Check out lodging options at Steamboat.

 12. Louisville Mohammed Ali International Airport (SFD/KSDF)

-Most people will choose driving to Indiana’s Paoli Peaks and Perfect North ski resorts, but if you’re flying in, Louisville’s recently renamed Muhammad Ali International Airport is the closest bet 45-60 minutes from the ski areas.
+Most people will choose driving to Indiana’s Paoli Peaks and Perfect North ski resorts, but if you’re flying in, Louisville’s Muhammad Ali International Airport is the closest bet, located 45-60 minutes from the ski areas.
 Plenty of airlines fly in from all over.
 The airport used to be called Standiford Field and the name change salutes the late, great fighter who hails from Louisville.

 And a few more choices